 Simply put, a manifest list is just a collection of images with some additional metadata.
 While in principle any set of images can be in a manifest list, the intended use is housing multi-platform and/or multi-arch images.
 Otherwise, manifest lists mostly look and feel like regular container images.
 You can pull, tag, and run them as you’d expect, with only a few exceptions.

-Two things will likely catch you off-guard:
+Two and a half things will likely catch you off-guard:

 Due to the way image-name references are internally processed, you should

 podman push and

 podman rmi subcommands.